 Depending on your specific situation, additional documents may be necessary.

 It’s important to get a handle on your equity, especially if you’re doing a cash-out refinance.
-Equity is calculated by subtracting the amount you still owe on your loan from the home’s fair market value.
+Equity is calculated by subtracting the amount you owe on your current loan from the home’s fair market value.

+You can research the sales of comparable homes to get a reasonable idea of what your home is worth, and your current home loan balance can be found on your most recent mortgage statement.

 You don’t have to refinance with the same lender.
 By shopping around, you can make sure you’re getting a competitive interest rate.
-As you compare mortgage refinance lenders, be sure to note factors beyond price, including how quickly the lender responds to questions and its quality of service.
+As you compare lenders, be sure to note factors beyond price, including the quality of service.

 “It’s also important to work with a lender you can trust — one that understands your financial goals and will answer your questions openly and honestly,” Hayes says.

 After you’ve turned in all the paperwork, underwriting begins.
 The underwriter will examine your credit history, income, employment, savings, and debts.
-This process can take longer if your financial situation is complicated, but getting your paperwork ready in advance helps make it easier.
+This process may take longer if your financial situation is complicated, but getting your paperwork ready in advance usually makes it easier.

 Tips for Refinancing Your Mortgage

 Here are some pointers for navigating the mortgage refinance process:

 - Figure out how long you plan to own your home.
 It may not make sense to refinance if the homeowner plans to move soon.
 You could end up paying more to refinance than you’d save before you sell.